List of Wu-Recording record labels: Soul Temple Records

 Upon completion of his film directorial debut work The Man with the Iron Fists, RZA founded Soul Temple Records.
 The label has since released Ghostface Killah's Twelve Reasons to Die and U-God's solo album Keynote Speaker both executive produced by RZA.
 The label has also released Wu-Tang Clan's sixth studio album A Better Tomorrow.

 Liquid Swords Entertainment

-An independent record label founded by the GZA.
+An independent record label founded by the GZA, named after his second studio album and title track of the same names.
 Created in 2008 with the GZA's first release for the label, Pro Tools.
 It is distributed through a partnership with Babygrande Records.